Counselling & Psychotherapy

 In our initial sessions, we will explore what brings you to therapy, reflect on how you hope to use the space, and consider whether we’re a good fit for working together.
 I aim to co-create a space that feels safe, respectful, open, and honest, where you feel seen and supported.

-My integrative practice is grounded in humanistic therapy and also draws on Compassion-Focused Therapy, EMDR Psychotherapy (Eye Movement Desensitisation and Reprocessing), and yoga- and mindfulness-based approaches to wellbeing.
+My integrative practice is grounded in humanistic approaches and draws on compassion-focused therapy, EMDR psychotherapy (Eye Movement Desensitisation and Reprocessing), attachment theory, transactional analysis, feminist approaches, and yoga and mindfulness-based approaches.
 I work with people experiencing a wide range of challenges, and I have a particular interest in working with people who have experienced trauma and those who struggle with their relationship with their bodies.

 • Build self-awareness and body awareness

-• Identify and shift patterns that may be keeping you stuck or causing distress
+• Identify and change patterns that may be keeping you stuck or causing distress

 • Explore the roots of current difficulties and how your personal, family, and cultural history may still be impacting you today